Drivers Permits in MichiganPage Overview

 The GDL mandates that the course be completed in 2 segments.
 For more information, please see the Driver’s Ed section below.
 You will also need to take the Original Operator License Test at the Secretary of State office.

 The curriculum for Driver’s Ed in Michigan is divided into 2 segments and is required for all drivers under 18 years old.
 In order to enroll in Driver’s Ed, you must be at least 14 years and 8 months old.
-Prior to taking your written test, you need to complete Segment 1 of an approved Driver’s Ed course.
+Prior to taking your written permit test, you need to complete Segment 1 of an approved Driver’s Ed course.

 Segment 1 of Driver’s Ed includes: